Zhaocy-Research/TransformerST/README.md

 '--eval_graph_n', type=int, default=20, help='Eval graph kN tol.'

 **3. Instructions: Demo on IDC data.**

+Before running the demo below, initiate the process by executing the Vision Transformer model located in the Vision Transformer folder.
+This step is crucial for generating the image-gene expression co-representation.
+Once generated, concatenate this output with the spot embeddings.
+Then, you are ready to run the subsequent demo to achieve the desired clustering and super-resolution results.

 **3.1 Raw data**

 Raw data should be placed in the folder data.